Competitor Guide

 • Lyro AI is sold as a separate add-on, meaning core Tidio plans do not include AI-powered query resolution by default.

-A Quick Comparison: 10 Best Tidio Alternatives
+A Quick Comparison: 10 Best Tidio Alternatives in 2026

 Tool Best For Key Advantage Starting Price